ainfosec/gr-j2497/README.md

 # Usage

-Run the flow graphs in */examples* with GNU Radio Companion to view messages in the console panel.
-If enabled on the decoder blocks, view messages sent over UDP with a network sniffer (e.g. Wireshark) or with `j1708dump.py --interface=plc` command of https://github.com/TruckHacking/plc4trucksduck
+Run the flow graphs in `/examples` with GNU Radio Companion to view messages in the console panel.
+If enabled on the decoder blocks, view the decoded output over UDP with a network sniffer (e.g. Wireshark) or with the `j1708dump.py --interface=plc` command of https://github.com/TruckHacking/plc4trucksduck.

-* Method 1
+* Method 1:
-  * Phase angle measurement and detecting spikes doesn’t work well in moderate to high noise environments.
-  * Correlate with a reference signal
+  * Correlates J2497 signal with a reference signal
-  * Works best at 203kHz
+  * Works best with 203 kHz as the reference
-  * Ignore the ASK preamble
+  * Ignores the ASK preamble
+  * Works better than phase-angle measurements in moderate to high noise environments

-* Method 2
+* Method 2:
-  * Corr whole signal to detect burst start and stop
+  * Correlates J2497 signal with a complete chirp reference signal to detect burst start and stop
-  * Corr 200kHz snippet to decode 0 and 1 in the body PSK
+  * Correlates with 203 kHz snippet to decode 0's and 1's in the body PSK
+  * Ignores the ASK preamble
   * Works good in medium levels of noise
-  * Ignore the ASK preamble

-* Method 3
+* Method 3:
-  * Using Quadrature Demod and measuring the phase-angle of the signal
+  * Uses Quadrature Demod block and measures the phase-angle of the signal
-  * Changes in phase results in phase discontinuities
+  * Keys in on phase discontinuities between chirps to decode the body PSK
   * Ignores the ASK preamble